2023 Best Value General Agriculture Master's Degree Schools in Tennessee

 Best General Agriculture Master's Degree School

-Our analysis found Tennessee State University to be the best value school for general agriculture students who want to pursue a master’s degree in Tennessee.
-Located in the large city of Nashville, Tennessee State University is a public school with a moderately-sized student population.
+Our 2023 rankings named Tennessee State University the best value school in Tennessee for general agriculture students working on their master’s degree.
+Located in the city of Nashville, Tennessee State University is a public college with a medium-sized student population.

-The average tuition and fees for an in-state graduate student at Tennessee State University are $10,732 a year.
+In-state tuition fees for graduate students at Tennessee State University are $10,732 per year.

 Read full report on General Agriculture at Tennessee State University